SphereNetwork/SphereSSL-Tray/README.md

 - Right-click the tray icon for menu options:
   - **Open Dashboard** (launches SphereSSL in your default browser)
-  - **Show Log Folder** (or similar actions)
+  - **Restart Server**
   - **Quit**

-- The app runs quietly in the background, only popping up when needed or when an event occurs.
+- The app runs quietly in Tray, only popping up when needed or when an event occurs.

 ---